The Complete Guide on Moving to Australia to Work in Construction

 Will There Be Construction Work For Me If I Move To Australia?

 Yes.
 Similar to overseas countries, construction in Australia ranges from small residential jobs to building skyscrapers in our capital cities and everything in between.
-If you haven’t worked in construction before your options are obviously less, however there are businesses that will give you a chance.
+If you haven’t worked in construction before your options are obviously fewer.
+However, there are businesses that will give you a chance.
 Perfect is one of them because we understand that everybody has to start somewhere.

 What Does Construction Work Look Like in Australia?

-Our construction industry is heavily regulated to strict government safety standards.
+Strict government safety standards heavily regulate our construction industry.
 There are minimum requirements for working on construction sites and many practices that are allowed overseas are forbidden here.

 To even walk onto a construction site requires special safety clothing called Personal Protective Equipment [PPE].
-This consists of steel capped boots, long pants, a high visibility shirt [hi-vis], a hard hat, eye protection and ear protection.
-This is usually at your cost, although some employers will give you some or all of your PPE.
+This consists of steel-capped boots, long pants, a high visibility shirt [hi-vis], a hard hat, eye protection, and ear protection.
+This is usually at your cost.
+Although, some employers will give you some or all of your Personal Protective Equipment.

 Because Australia has such a huge focus on safety, many practices that are customary overseas are not approved of here.
-For example if you want to operate machinery you will need to be trained at a special school.
-If you pass the training you will be given a qualification that you have to present should someone request it.
+For example, if you want to operate machinery you will need to pass training courses at a special school.
+Then, If you pass the training, they will give you a qualification that you have to present should someone request it.
 Another example is if there is a chemical spill on a contribution site then the authorities must be alerted.
 One more example – if you want to work with a crane operator you must do training to become what we call a dogman.